Water Chemistry Water Chemistry — Does Pool Stabilizer Go Away? Understanding CYA Depletion

 5. Plan annual replenishment: Most pools require adding 2-8 pounds of stabilizer each spring to restore optimal levels from the previous season's losses.

-What Doesn't Cause Stabilizer Loss
+What Does and Doesn't Deplete Stabilizer

 Measuring and Tracking Stabilizer Depletion